tennessejoyce/Landscape/README.md

 # Landscape
-The goal of this project was to create and analyze a dataset of landscape photos scraped from reddit, mostly for curiosity about what kinds of images redditors are posting and upvoting in this subreddit.
+The goal of this project was to create and analyze a dataset of landscape images scraped from reddit, mostly for curiosity about what kinds of images redditors are posting and upvoting.
 The repository contains three python scripts (download_images.py, image_recognition.py, and analyze.py) which handle different aspects of the project.
 This readme will describe the purpose of each of these scripts, and the conclusions drawn from the data analysis.

 ## download_images.py